05 Dec Borat & How Niche Balkan Music Record Label Survives A Pandemic

 “We have used crowd funding during the Corona holdup to minimize risks and uncertainties due to the current limitations.“

 Making it to Borat — how movie features take you far

 Featuring artists on the latest Borat movie has certainly worked in favor of getting them promoted all over the world.

-“In addition to the important financial aspect, the appearance of such blockbusters promotes the artists on an extremely broad scale and much higher level than it is possible in ordinary everyday business.”
+“In addition to the important financial aspect, the appearance of such blockbusters promotes the artists on an extremely broad scale.
+Much higher level than it is possible in ordinary everyday business.”

-“Thousands of new fans can be won within a few days and if both film and the music hit the right nerve it can also lead to grandiose festival appearances.”
+“Thousands of new fans can be won within a few days.
+If both film and the music hit the right nerve it can also lead to grandiose festival appearances.”

 “We conduct constant and successful licensing transactions for international film productions as well as for major international brands.
 Our latest music placement was for the new Borat 2 film.
 Here we were able to place 12 titles from our publishing catalog.”